- “Don’t worry about it– you’re in survival mode right now!”

 - “Oh my goodness, who can deal with all that?
 Lower your standards and just live in survival mode.”

 We’ve all heard it, said it, or lived it.
-At some point in your life, you either have, currently are, or will one day find yourself in a season of Survival Mode.
+At some point in your life, you either have been, currently are, or will one day find yourself in a season of Survival Mode.

 There’s nothing wrong with that.
 As long we always remember…